Bulat-Ziganshin/FastECC/README.md

 Let's see how it works.
 Note that by `order-N polynoms` I mean polynoms with any order < N.

 For any given set of N points, only one order-N polynom may go through all these points.
-Let's consider N input words as values of some order-N polynom at N fixed points, only one such polynom may exist.
+Let's consider N input words as y-values of some order-N polynom at N fixed x-points, only one such polynom may exist.

 Typical Reed-Solomon encoding computes coefficients of this unique polynom (the so-called `polynom interpolation`),